dioxfile/FARS-FRIS/README.md

 ### After that, the following result will appear:
 * CC=50
-It means that with these entries, the security risk is 50%.
+* It means that the security risk is 50% with these entries.

 ## How to can I use FRIS on GNU Octave and MATLAB with 5000 input?
     * First - run GNU Octave or MATLAB;